-If there's rocker in the ski, at the tip or tail or both, you may want to size your ski a little differently.
-Depending on the degree of tip rocker, the point of contact with the snow will move lower down the ski length.
+If there's rocker in the ski, at the tip or tail, or both, you may want to size your ski a little differently.
+The deeper the rocker, the point of contact with the snow will move lower down the ski length.
 The same is true of tail rocker: a generously rockered tail will shorten the amount of contact the rear of the ski makes with the snow surface.
 Rockered skis therefore "ski shorter" than a traditionally cambered ski with the same measured length.
 If you're buying a rockered ski, feel free to add a few centimeters to your size range, and we don't recommend going shorter if you're moving from a more traditional ski to an aggressively rockered model.

 If you'd like, you can contact us to find out the degree of rocker in a particular ski and how it will perform in various snow conditions.
-As always, feel free to call us to discuss a great ski length for you.
-We love to discuss skis.
+As always, feel free to call us to discuss the right ski length for you.
+We love to chat skis.

 This content is copyright of Powder7 and cannot be reproduced.